 - Continue his or her education. - (b) If the applicant is a high school graduate: - 1.
 The applicant wishes to obtain career technical training; and - 2.
-After graduation from Job Corps, the applicant intends to: - Obtain employment; or - Enter the military; or - Continue his or her education. - 10.
-Meet the requirements related to group participation and understanding of rules.
-The criteria that the applicant must meet, and the questions that the AC must ask the applicant in order to determine whether he or she meets these requirements, are described in detail in Exhibit 1-1. - 11.
-Meet the requirements related to interference with other students' participation.
-The assessment of the applicant's behavior that the AC must make in order to determine whether he or she meets these requirements is described in detail in Exhibit 1-1. - 12.
-Meet the requirements related to community relations.
-The specific requirements, and the questions the AC must ask the applicant in order to determine whether he or she meets these requirements, are described in detail in Exhibit 1-1. - 13.
-Not have court involvement or be under agency supervision.
-Applicant is not on probation or parole, under a suspended sentence, or under the supervision of any agency as a result of court action or institutionalization, to the extent that he or she will be prohibited from participating in the program.
+After graduation from Job Corps, the applicant intends to: - Obtain employment; or - Enter the military; or - Continue his or her education. - 7.
+Meet the determination that there is a reasonable expectation that the applicant can participate successfully in group situations and activities and is not likely to engage in actions that would potentially: - (a) Prevent other students from receiving the benefit of the program; - (b) Be incompatible with the maintenance of sound discipline; or - (c) Impede satisfactory relationships between the center to which the student is assigned and surrounding local communities. - 8.
+Demonstrate a basic understanding of the rules of the Job Corps program and the consequences of failure to follow the rules, and document that the applicant agrees to comply with the rules.
+The criteria that the applicant must meet, and the questions that the AC must ask the applicant in order to determine whether he or she meets these requirements, are described in detail in Exhibit 1-1. - 9.
+Disqualifying Convictions: An individual will not be selected as a student if the individual has been convicted of a felony consisting of: - (a) Murder (as described in Section 1111 of Title 18, United States Code); - (b) Child abuse; or - (c) A crime involving rape or sexual assault. - 10.
+After conducting a background check consistent with applicable State and local laws, confirm that the applicant is not on probation or parole, under a suspended sentence, or under the supervision of any agency as a result of court action or institutionalization, to the extent that he or she will be prohibited from participating in the program.
 The steps that the AC must take to determine whether the applicant meets these requirements are described in detail in Exhibit 1-1 and Appendix 103.
 Following is a brief description of the determinations the AC must make.

-If the applicant is:

-- On probation; or

-- On parole; or

-- Under a suspended sentence; or

-- Under the supervision of any agency as a result of court action or institutionalization, then, all of the following must be certified by the appropriate court or agency:
+If the applicant is on probation, or on parole, or under a suspended sentence, or under the supervision of any agency as a result of court action or institutionalization, then all of the following must be certified by the appropriate court or agency:

-- The court or agency will approve of the applicant's release from its supervision; and

-- The applicant's release does not violate applicable statutes and regulations; and - The applicant has responded positively to supervision; and - The court or agency will permit the applicant to leave the local area or state while he or she is enrolled in Job Corps.
+- The court or agency will approve of the applicant's release from its supervision; and - The applicant's release does not violate applicable statutes and regulations; and - The applicant has responded positively to supervision; and - The court or agency will permit the applicant to leave the local area or state while he or she is enrolled in Job Corps.